Smeltie/Hyperion/README.md

 The names of the files indicate what the parts are for and which features they incorporate.<br>
 To clarify some of the terminology, the file name may have reference to the following:<br>

-*- AUX*: This part has an opening for a ribbon/JST cable to an Extension.<br>
+- *AUX*: This part has an opening for a ribbon/JST cable to an Extension.<br>
-*- 503759*: This means the part is meant for batteries that are 5x37x59mm (based on that batteries sizing).<br>
+- *503759*: This means the part is meant for batteries that are 5x37x59mm (based on that batteries sizing).<br>
-*- 804040*: This means the part is meant for batteries that are 8x40x40mm (based on that batteries sizing).<br>
+- *804040*: This means the part is meant for batteries that are 8x40x40mm (based on that batteries sizing).<br>
-*- Slime*: This part has the SlimeVR logo on it, mostly for the lid.<br>
+- *Slime*: This part has the SlimeVR logo on it, mostly for the lid.<br>
-*- Blank*: This part has no print or logo on it, mostly for the lid.<br>
+- *Blank*: This part has no print or logo on it, mostly for the lid.<br>

 ### So which parts do i need?